CEO Uses GoWall’s Anonymous Capabilities to Get People Talking

 Emanuel used GoWall to increase and expand the conversation, as well as to document it.
 He coined these meetings “brainwriting sessions.”

-He started by adding four questions into Topic fields on his meeting wall.
+He started by posting 4 unique questions into GoWall.
 During the meeting, he moved through the questions one by one, giving people time to provide their feedback.
 When his questions were sensitive in nature, he used GoWall’s Anonymous setting – this gave employees the freedom to provide honest feedback without hesitation.

 Emanuel finally heard from everyone!
 And employees had broken out of their silent and siloed survey environment.
 With GoWall, they were seeing each other’s viewpoints and building on them.